ttscoff/bunch/bunch-files/opening-web-pages.md

 Profiles cannot be used when passing URLs as file lines.
 {% endavailable %}

+{% available 182 %}
+### Quitting Brosers On Close

+If you set `quit browsers: true` in frontmatter, browsers opened with `browser:url` syntax will be quit when the Bunch closes.
+This can be modified per line with a `%` prefix to ignore on close.
+{% endavailable %}

 ## Preventing Duplicate Tabs

 Bunch doesn't parse open tabs to determine if a URL would open a duplicate tab, but you can add extensions to your browser to accomplish this.